-I’m currently working on my first contribution, which implements text styling according to the issue for rendered text in a data-oriented fashion.
+I worked on a fork that implements text styling according to the issue for rendered text in a data-oriented fashion.
 The functionality is RTF-like.

 Here’s a pretty picture of some varying colors in a single text object, which was previously impossible.

 You can look at more pictures and download a Demo on itch.io.

 You can look at the branch on my fork as well.

 I’ve been in close contact with the primary author/maintainer to ensure everything is up to snuff for a merge.
 I’ve learned, however, that the review process is the most time consuming part.
 The first implementation was easy.
 It’s deciding on architecture, grammar, implementation details, and so on makes this a relatively complex feature to do in one’s free time.

 Orx Project (Plaintext Map Editor)

 When I was first learning Orx’s API, I had a desire to work on a tile-based game.

 Tiled Editor is great, but I’d been on a mouse-phobic kick for over a year.
 I like doing stuff in Spacemacs, so I made a format that optimized for that.
 It actually ended up being a pretty good map designer overall.

 This video demonstrates me editing the map on the left and automatically updating on the right whenever I save the file.